 Business Auto Liability insurance including, but not limited to, Uninsured Motorists, Underinsured Motorists, and contractual liability for risks assumed in this contract covering the use of any vehicle in an amount not less than \$1,000,000 per accident.

-\$4,000,000 per occurrence/\$4,000,000 Aggregate
+Bodily Injury/Property Damage \$4,000,000 per occurrence/\$4,000,000 Aggregate d.
+Workers' Compensation:

 The Umbrella Liability Insurance shall provide excess employer's liability, commercial general liability, and auto liability coverage.